SAYAR123/EPL_Prediction/README.md

 # Streamlit Application

-The project is deployed as a multi-page Streamlit application that enables users to interact with the prediction models without requiring any programming knowledge.
+The project is a multi-page Streamlit application that enables users to interact with the prediction models without requiring any programming knowledge.
+It is deployed and publicly accessible on **Render**.

 ## Application Modules